Sai-sakunthala/Assignment2/README.md

 # Assignment2
 wandb link: https://wandb.ai/sai-sakunthala-indian-institute-of-technology-madras/cnn-sweep/reports/Assignment-2-report--VmlldzoxMjM2MDMxOQ
 github link: https://github.com/Sai-sakunthala/Assignment2

+This repository 6 files, 3 .py files and 3 .ipynb files.
+Below is explanation of .py files, the .ipynb files are the same version of this with wandb sweeps included and ready to run versions on colab notebook
 # Part A : from scratch implementation
 ## 1) assignment_2_parta_train.py
 ## Overview

-This repository contains a configurable CNN image classification pipeline built using **PyTorch Lightning** for inaturalist_data.
+This file contains a configurable CNN image classification pipeline built using **PyTorch Lightning** for inaturalist_data.
 It supports dynamic model architecture, data augmentation, and integrates with **Weights & Biases (W&B)** for experiment tracking.

 ## Features